 The Township has a contract with Waste Management to collect your trash and recyclables.
 If your trash or recycling was not collected, please call Waste Management at 1-800-458-0476.

 - Per Bag (using Waste Management bags) $4.00 per bag.
-Bags are available from the Treasurer’s office during tax office hours at Lawrence Park Township building (4230 Iroquois Avenue).
-You will notice a temporary change in the color of the bags.
-For now the bags will be yellow instead of green.
+Bags are available from the Treasurer’s office during tax office hours at Lawrence Park Township building (4230 Iroquois Avenue)or the Municipal Office.

 - All residents and businesses are required to recycle.
 If a business does not utilize Waste Management, they are required to annually provide written documentation of their recycling program (forms to submit are provided by the Township).